 Irene has been teaching young children in Brooklyn since 2008, working in both German and English pre-school coops of her own design, and moved to KinderHaus full time in 2015 to start the Küken group for very young children.
 She received her Staatsexamen from Martin Luther University in Halle (Saale), holds a NYS teaching certificate in music, and is finishing her Master’s in Early Childhood Education at Brooklyn College.
 Her background is in music, history, and education, and she grew up with a teacher and choir director as mother.
 She is a strong advocate for social learning, and thinks it’s important to support every child’s individual strengths and needs.
 She is also committed to bringing music and movement into the classroom.
 In her “spare time,” she has fun with her two little children!

-Simona (Founder), a firm believer and a regular panelist in early language education, she is a member of the American Council on Immersion Education and a Friend of the Goethe-Institut.
+Simona (Founder), a firm believer and a regular panelist in early language education, she is a board member of the German School of Brooklyn (GSB), a member of the American Council on Immersion Education and a Friend of the Goethe-Institut.
 She has her Master’s degree in International Business from the University of Bristol, U.K., is a CFA from the American Institute of Management Professionals and holds an Honors Bachelor of Science degree in Biology, Chemistry and Psychology, from McMaster University in Canada.
 She has completed coursework in Negotiation at Harvard University and History and Politics at the Moscow State University in Russia, served as an Associate Instructor, received a professorship at ITESA in Mexico and regularly taught courses at universities and professional education sites globally.
 She is widely traveled and is passionate about learning in both traditional and non traditional environments.
 For fun she has skydived, enjoys hiking, camping and playing with her three little bilingual German children.